eosnetworkfoundation/docs/docs/30_getting-started-guide/20_local-development-environment/05_system_requirements.md

 ---

-## EOSIO versions
+## Antelope versions

-The component versions of the `EOSIO platform` used in this version are:
+The component versions of the `Antelope platform` used in this version are:

 | Component | Version |
 | ------ | ------ |